Noeda/caramia/README.md

   * Safe and automatic finalization of OpenGL resources

-  * No implicit state (that is, no glBind* mess or equivalent)[1]
+  * No implicit state (that is, no glBind* mess or equivalent).
+There is a monad for mass-rendering that has implicit state but the state is localized to running of that monad. (see Caramia.Render).

-  * The only required extension beyond OpenGL 3.3 is GL_ARB_texture_storage.
-We use some other extensions if they are available.[3]
+  * The only required extension beyond vanilla OpenGL 3.3 is GL\_ARB\_texture\_storage.
+Some other extensions are used if they are available.

-From technical perspective, you might find these features useful:
+Here are some curious features that you might find useful.

   * This library plays nice with other OpenGL libraries.
-It does not mess up the implicit OpenGL state.
+It does not mess up the implicit OpenGL state (except for aforementioned rendering monad).

   * This library does not create an OpenGL context.
 You can use whatever library you want to create an OpenGL context as long as it can get an OpenGL 3.3 context.
 You may be interested in the `caramia-sdl2` library if you just want to quickly get something running.

-  * All operations are in the `IO` monad.
+  * Operations are in the `IO` monad.
 No messing around with custom monads.

 (At least) the following OpenGL concepts are present in this library:

-  * Buffer objects (with pointer-level mapping)
+  * Buffer objects (you can do low-level mapping and use raw pointers)

   * Geometry, vertex and fragment shaders